ElektraInitiative/libelektra/doc/decisions/STEPS.md

 ## Decided

 > This step is mandatory.
+> I.e., there must be a decision PR that puts the decision into "Decided".

 - "Decision", "Rationale" and "Implications" are now filled out and fixed according to the reviews
 - decisions of this step usually already have an implementation PR